-A new era for the UT Arlington softball program began on August 22, 2017 with the appointment of Peejay Brun as the Mavericks' head coach.
-Brun brings 19 years of collegiate coaching experience to the Mavericks program, including six as a head coach.
-For nine of the last 11 seasons, she has served as an assistant coach at Texas State University.
+Brun brought 19 years of collegiate coaching experience to the Mavericks program, including six as a head coach.
+Brun spent nine seasons as the assistant coach at Texas State University.

-A 1994 graduate of the University of Hawai'i, Brun comes to UTA following one season in her second stint as an assistant at Texas State after serving as the head coach at the University of Hawai'i at Hilo for two years.
+Brun came to UTA following one season in her second stint as an assistant at Texas State after serving as the head coach at the University of Hawai'i at Hilo for two years.
 She led UH Hilo to a 63-33-1 overall record, a 41-19-1 record in the PacWest Conference.

-Brun developed a NFCA All-America selection, eight all-league honorees and two all-region selections at UH Hilo.
-Eighteen student-athletes under her direction earned all-PacWest academic honors and six were named NFCA Academic All-America.
+While at UH Hilo, Brun developed a NFCA All-America selection, eight all-league honorees and two all-region selection.
+Under her direction, 18 student-athletes earned All-PacWest academic honors and six were named NFCA Academic All-America.

-In 2002, she was named head coach at Siena College and led the Saints to a number of program records and their first conference tournament appearance.
+In 2002, she landed her first heading coaching position, guiding Siena College for four seasons.
+She led the Saints to a number of program records and their first conference tournament appearance.
 She developed two all-region, nine all-conference, 14 all-academic and six NFCA All-America Scholar-Athletes.

 Prior to landing her first head coaching position at Siena, Brun was an assistant coach at California State University-Dominguez Hills, where she helped the team to a second-place finish in the California Collegiate Athletic Association.